bhtandev/iflix-rating-fullstack/README.md

 a pop up will appear for user to give a rating from 1 to 5 stars.
 If user has rated before, the pop up will mention it and prevent user from rating.
 Try different user and movie combinations!
 Data is seeded randomly.

 Each movie thumbnail on the browsing page also presents users a button to give a rating.
-This is intended for users to decide to other times.
+This is intended for users to decide to rate other times.

 After giving a rating, the average will be shown on the same pop up.

+### Appropriate Error Handling
+ - When server is down, main page displays message that 'Service is down'.
+ - When user submits a rating and fail, the pop up modal will say submit failed.
+ - Input error message appears when user tries to submit 0 stars.

 ## Test